-Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2010/1 Environmental Profile of the United Nations Systems Organizations 7 The Secretary-General, acting as Chairman of the Chief Executives Board, should: (a) Extend his leadership, with the assistance of the Executive Director of the United Nations Environment Programme (UNEP), in promoting system-wide overall in-house environmental management policies; (b) Issue a statement of his initiative through the United Nations System Chief Executives Board for Coordination (CEB) towards defining a time-bound common framework for in-house environmental strategies designed to promote compliance by its member organizations with all multilateral environmental agreements; (c) Ensure that each executive head of CEB member organizations establishes, implements, and improves an environmental management system adapted to their situation and based on an environmental management policy.
-E Not relevant a) WFP notes that this measure is an action item for the Secretary-General, but broadly supports a system-wide approach to in-house EMS.
-IMG has noted elsewhere the need for centralized support to ensure this initiative is appropriately resourced by agencies and supported by qualified and experienced EMS practitioners. b) WFP notes that this measure is an action item for the Secretary-General, but broadly supports a time-bound common framework, subject to appropriate resourcing as noted above. c) WFP notes that this measure is an action item for the Secretary-General, but broadly supports a commitment to EMS at the CEB level.
+ANNEX I: REPORTS BY THE JOINT INSPECTION U INIT RELEVA NT TO THE WOR 2K OF WFP, 2009-2010 Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2010/1 Environmental Profile of the United Nations System Organizations 7 The Secretary-General, acting as Chairman of the Chief Executives Board, should: (a) Extend his leadership, with the assistance of the Executive Director of the United Nations Environment Programme (UNEP), in promoting system-wide overall in-house environmental management policies; (b) Leave a statement of his initiation E Not relevant Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIU recommendations pertaining to the Board. (b) Issue a statement of his initiative through the United Nations System Chief Executives Board for Coordination (CEB) towards defining a time-bound common framework for inhouse environmental strategies designed to promote compliance by its member organizations with all multilateral environmental agreements; (c) Ensure that each executive head of CEB member organizations establishes, implements, and improves an environmental management system adapted to their situation and based on an environmental management policy.
 2010/2 Review of Travel Arrangements within the United Nations System 1 The executive heads of United Nations system organizations should support the activities of the Inter-Agency Travel Network (IATN) through active participation and attendance of their respective travel managers at their annual meetings and encourage the adoption of the IATN statutes stating their goals, objectives and procedures.
 E Accepted The Head of the Travel Unit of WFP attends the annual IATN meeting and is actively involved in promoting the group.
 2010/2 Review of Travel Arrangements within the United Nations System 3 The executive heads of United Nations system organizations should ensure, where this has not already been done, the exploitation of all available options to revise and upgrade their enterprise resource planning (ERP) system travel modules.
 E Accepted WFP's ERP for travel has recently been upgraded to allow for automatic daily subsistence allowance on a global level while ensuring best business practices are in place.